urnfdog/datadog-agent/pkg/workloadmeta/README.md

 ## Entities

-An _Entity_ represents a single unit of work being done by a piece of software, like a process, a container, a kubernetes pod, or a task in any cloud provider, that the agent would like to observe.
+An _Entity_ represents a single unit of work being done by a piece of software, like a process, a container, a Kubernetes pod, or a task in any cloud provider, that the agent would like to observe.
 The current workload of a host or cluster is represented by the current set of entities.

 Each _Entity_ has a unique _EntityID_, composed of a _Kind_ and an ID.
-Supported kinds include container, pod, and task.
+Examples of kinds include container, pod, and task.

 ## Sources

-The service monitors information from many external _sources_, such as Kubelet or Podman.
+The Workloadmeta Store monitors information from various _sources_.
+Examples of sources include container runtimes and orchestrators.

-Multiple sources may report information about the same entity.
+Multiple sources may generate events about the same entity.
+When this occurs, information from those sources is merged into one entity.

 ## Store